Back

 Section 5.
 Privacy

 1. Privacy Policies.
 College Board recognizes the importance of protecting your privacy.
-Our privacy policies located at collegeboard.org/privacy-center ("Privacy Policies"), and also available to you under Help on the Exam App homepage, are part of these Terms and Conditions.
-You consent to collection, use, and disclosure by College Board of your personally identifiable information described in the Privacy Policies and in these Testing Rules.
+Our privacy policies located at collegeboard.org/privacy-center ("Privacy Policies"), and also available to you under Help on the Bluebook homepage, are part of these Terms and Conditions.
+You consent to the collection, use, and disclosure by College Board of your information, including personally identifiable information, described in the Privacy Policies and in these Testing Rules.
 College Board may update its Privacy Policies from time to time, and they are subject to change up to 1 week prior to your test date and any subsequent test dates.
 You are required to review the Privacy Policies located on the College Board website at collegeboard.org/privacy-center prior to each test administration.

 2. Testing Device and Activity Data.

-Activity Data: We also capture and monitor the actions you take in the Exam App, including your responses, where you click, where you put your mouse on the page, how long you spend on each page, ctrl/alt/delete attempts, and how you navigate through the Exam App.
+Activity Data: We also capture and monitor the actions you take in Bluebook, including your responses, where you click, where you put your mouse on the page, how long you spend on each page, ctrl/alt/delete attempts, and how you navigate through Bluebook.

-Testing Device Data and Activity Data: Testing Device Data and Activity Data (collectively, "Data") may be used by College Board to make sure your Testing Device is compatible with the Exam App, for test security purposes, for test validation and research, and to develop and improve College Board products and services.
+Testing Device Data and Activity Data: Testing Device Data and Activity Data (collectively, "Data") may be used by College Board to make sure your Testing Device is compatible with Bluebook, for test security purposes, for test validation and research, and to develop and improve College Board products and services.
 Data may be disclosed to trusted vendors, but only in their provision of services to College Board, and we may disclose aggregated and de-identified Data.
-Data is not sold or licensed to third parties including without limitation for their marketing purposes or other commercial purposes.
-We may share Data with your school, district or state education department related to the PSAT 10 you take on the Exam App, including any misuse of the Exam App.
-You will also be asked to type specific sentences in the Exam App.
+Data is not sold or licensed to third parties, including without limitation for their marketing purposes or other commercial purposes.
+We may share Data with your school, district or state education department related to the PSAT 10 you take on Bluebook, including any misuse of Bluebook.
+You will also be asked to type specific sentences in Bluebook.
 Neither Data nor those typed sentences are used for biometric identification.

 • Educational and Career Information from College Board.
-We will provide you with educational information and recommendations about college and career options in BigFuture School.
-This may include, for example, postsecondary options and opportunities, career pathways, scholarships, National Recognition Program potential eligibility, financial aid and paying for college information, and opportunities to participate in College Board research studies.
-We may customize this information based on certain demographic information from your school, district, or state, information you provide during testing, your score(s) on this test, and your activities on the BigFuture School mobile application.
+We may provide you with educational information and recommendations about college and career options in BigFuture School.
+This may include, for example, AP Potential, postsecondary options and opportunities, career pathways, scholarships, National Recognition Program potential eligibility, financial aid and paying for college information, and opportunities to participate in College Board research studies.
+We may customize this information based on certain demographic information from your school, district, or state, information you provide during testing, your score(s) on this test, and your activities in BigFuture School.

 4. Connections.
-Connections™ is a free, voluntary program that connects students with information about nonprofit colleges, universities, scholarship organizations, and other nonprofit educational organizations ("Eligible Organizations"), which may be a good match for their interests.
-If available in your state, district, and/or school, you may choose to opt in to Connections during testing in the Exam App or in the BigFuture School mobile application.
-When you opt in to Connections, we will match you with Eligible Organizations based on the information that you and your school, district, or state provide to us as part of this test, score ranges from this test, your interests and preferences as controlled by you in BigFuture School, and demographics and characteristics of students in which Eligible Organizations are interested.
-You may then receive information and messages from us about Eligible Organizations to which you've been matched, through the BigFuture School mobile application, email, and postal mail (if you choose to download BigFuture School, and/or provide your email and/or address as part of this test or later in BigFuture School mobile app, all of which is optional).
+Connections™ is a free, voluntary program that connects students with information about nonprofit accredited colleges and universities (domestic and international), nonprofit scholarship providers, and government agencies administering educational programs ("Eligible Organizations"), which may be a good match for their interests.
+If available in your state, district, and/or school, you may choose to opt in to Connections during testing in Bluebook or in the BigFuture School mobile application, and may be able to do so through other channels.
+When you opt in to Connections, we will match you with Eligible Organizations based on the information that you and your school, district, or state provide to us as part of this test, score ranges on any of your past and future SAT, PSAT/NMSQT, PSAT 10, and any AP Exams, your interests and preferences as controlled by you in BigFuture School, information you share in BigFuture School, and demographics and characteristics of students in which Eligible Organizations are interested.
+You may then receive information and messages from us about Eligible Organizations to which you’ve been matched, including content about colleges that could be a good fit, information about scholarships you might be eligible for, advice about college access, and offers of direct admissions.(For messages with offers of direct admission: only your SAT score ranges may be used by us; your race and ethnicity will not be used; and there is no guarantee of admissions, scholarships, or financial aid.
+Any offers of direct admission you receive may require you to complete additional steps to enroll and to confirm information about you the college relied upon to make the offer, as determined by the college.)
+You may receive these messages through the BigFuture School mobile application, email, and postal mail (if you choose to download BigFuture School, and/or provide your email and/or address as part of this test or later in BigFuture School, all of which is optional).
 College Board will not share any of your personally identifiable information with any Eligible Organizations as part of Connections.
 We may provide reports and analytics to Eligible Organizations regarding your use of Connections, but only in de-identified and aggregated form.
 More information about Connections is available at satsuite.org/bigfutureschool.

 • Opt-out: You can opt out of Connections at any time by an opt-out feature within the BigFuture School mobile application and by contacting College Board customer service at 866-756-7346.
 You can also control specific communication preferences as you use Connections, including through email/mail/app notification controls within BigFuture School, an unsubscribe option within Connections emails, opt-out instructions included in each mailing, and by contacting College Board customer service at 866-756-7346.